bodapatlavinay/SALES-DATA-ANALYSIS/README.md

 **Approach:**

 The main goal of the project is to find key metrics and factors and then show meaningful relationships between them based on different features available in the dataset.

 Data Collection : Imported data from various datasets available in the project using Python libraries.

 Data Cleaning : Removed missing values and created new features as per insights.

 Data Preprocessing : Modified the structure of data in order to make it more understandable and suitable and convenient for statistical analysis.

-Data Analysis : Started analyzing dataset to.
+Data Analysis : Started analyzing dataset.

 Data Visualization : Used pandas, Matplotlib and seabird for data visulization.

 **Tools Used:**